Socialist realism: Literature

 Martin Andersen Nexø developed socialist realism in his own way.
 His creative method featured a combination of publicistic passion, a critical view of capitalist society, and a steadfast striving to bring reality into accord with socialist ideals.
 The novel Pelle, the Conqueror is considered to be a classic of socialist realism.

-The novel Ditte, Daughter of Man had a working-class woman as its heroine.
-He battled against the enemies of socialism in the books Two Worlds, and Hands Off!.
+Bruno Apitz's novel Nackt unter Wölfen, a story that culminates in the vivid description of the self-liberation of the detainees, was deliberately chosen to take place on the same day as the formal opening of the Buchenwald Monument in September 1958.
 The novels of Louis Aragon, such as The Real World, depict the working class as a rising force of the nation.
 He published two books of documentary prose, The Communist Man.
 In the collection of poems A Knife in the Heart Again, Aragon criticizes the penetration of American imperialism into Europe.
 The novel The Holy Week depicts the artist's path toward the people against a broad social and historical background.